Project Details - Ended

 - Collect and report stakeholder input regarding the functionality and usability requirements for the development of user-friendly applications that collect standardized PRO data and factors affecting their implementation.

-- Design and execute a plan for pilot-testing the winning app from the Step Up Challenge Competition, in a mix of ambulatory care settings.
+- Design and execute a plan for pilot testing the winning app from AHRQ's Step Up Challenge competition in a mix of ambulatory care settings.